 For many fashion enthusiasts, shoes are an important accessory.
 They should complement their outfits so as to make their getup stand out.
 But aside from wearing the right pair of shoes, the one thing you should never neglect is the state of your feet.

 Keep your feet, especially the soles, well moisturized by applying jojoba oil regularly.
 For intense treatment, pour several drops of oil on to a basin with lukewarm water and soak your feet for 10 minutes.
 Afterwards, dry them with a towel and apply a generous amount of the oil again, massaging your feet as you go along.
 Then put on a pair of socks and leave it on for at least one hour or overnight.
 Once you take them off, you’ll have soft, smooth happy feet.

-Having cracked, calloused feet is just as worse as sporting the wrong pair.
+Having cracked, calloused feet is just as worse as sporting the wrong pair of shoes.
 But if you take care of your feet, moisturizing them regularly, you can give justice even to a simple pair of sandals.
-Besides, what good is wearing a pair of pretty sandals or a pair of sexy slingback shoes when the heels of your feet look like they are in drought, right?
+Besides, what good is wearing a pair of pretty sandals or a pair of sexy slingback shoes when the heels of your feet look like sandpaper, right?

 4. Soothes and repairs sun burnt skin

 Unless you like sporting a mysterious gothic pale look, you probably enjoy sun bathing and getting a nice bronze glow just as much as everybody else.
 However, long sun exposure doesn’t really bode well for many of us.
 As a matter of fact, even a few minutes of being exposed to UV rays can have an effect on the skin and you might not know it yet.
 That’s why doctors always advise to use sunscreen if you know you’re going to be out most of the day.